Leadership & Career Studies

 - Participate in extracurricular activities for a minimum of 10 hours per week

-Each Leadership & Career Studies student is matched with a student mentor who supports them in accessing the University's abundant resources.
+Each Leadership & Career Studies student is matched with a Temple student coach who supports them in accessing the university's rich resources.
 Current Temple students in good standing are recruited, hired, trained, and supervised by Leadership & Career Studies staff at the Institute on Disabilities to serve as effective and supportive mentors.
-Leadership & Career Studies students are expected to participate in recreational and social activities as part of the overall college experience in addition to taking classes and working in a variety of internships and jobs.
+Coaches support students as they participate in academic, recreational, and social activities.

 Students will have academic experiences that mirror degree seeking Temple students.
 Students will also have job experiences through internships, job rotation and, competitive and supported employment.
 Course work will be supplemented by required monthly Enrichment Sessions to build skills for college and career success.